vossi1/cbm2-v9958-card/readme.md

 **basic cartridge / vdemo**

     The binary is for an 8KB eprom at $6000 on a cartridge module.
-    It adds many great new statements to Basic128 or Basic256.
+    This cartridge runs only with Basic128/256 3a=4a.
+There is also an P500 image.
+    It adds many great new statements.
 All new graphics commands are shown in txt file.
     My extension only use mode 7 with 256x212 pixel, 256 fixed colors, 32 16x16 sprites!
     PAL/NTSC is selectable with the MODE command.
 CLEAR, LINE, FRAME, BLOCK, VCOPY statements and the scrolling subroutine use the very fast internal V9958 commands.